-1.Basics of operating systems.
-It will cover at a high-level the topics like process management, CPU scheduling, file systems, system calls, etc. layered architecture of network protocol stack and high-level working of different layers will be discussed.

-3.Basics of database systems.
-Topics such as data modelling, information storage it in relational database systems, concurrency and scalability issues in database systems will be discussed.

-4.Basics of computer system security.
-Topics will include a high-level discussions of security threats, building blocks for securing computer systems and applications.

-5.Software development and design isses.
+- 1.Basics of operating systems.
+It will cover at a highlevel the topics like process management, CPU scheduling, file systems, system calls, etc. - 2.Basics of computer networks.
+Topics such as layered architecture of network protocol stack and high-level working of different layers will be discussed. - 3.Basics of database systems.
+Topics such as data modelling, information storage it in relational database systems, concurrency and scalability issues in database systems will be discussed. - 4.Basics of computer system security.
+Topics will include a high-level discussions of security threats, building blocks for securing computer systems and applications. - 5.Software development and design isses.
 Basic design tactics and design patterns.